|

 From there it goes to two places: 1.
 Nicecast

-encodes the audio using LAME and passes it on to a shoutcast server on
+encodes the audio using LAME and passes it on to an icecast server on a

-Pro 9024 which processes the audio more aggressively before sending it
+audio more aggressively with audio units before sending it out through

 |